 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 24283, 24284, 24285, 24286):

-A 6 GHz-only AP shall, unless it does not intend to be efficiently discovered by STAs using scanning in the 6 GHz band, set dot11FILSFDFrameBeaconMaximumInterval to a nonzero value that is less than or equal to 20 TUs.
+A 6 GHz-only AP shall, unless it does not intend to be efficiently discovered by STAs using scanning in the 6 GHz band, have dot11FILSFDFrameBeaconMaximumInterval set to a nonzero value that is less than or equal to 20 TUs.

+NOTE—A 6 GHz-only AP intends to be efficiently discovered by STAs using scanning in the 6 GHz band if it schedules for transmission FILS Discovery, Beacon, or unsolicited Probe Response frames every 20 TUs or less.(#24285, 24286)

+If a 6 GHz AP has dot11UnsolicitedProbeResponseOptionActivated equal to true then the AP shall have dot11FILSFDFrameBeaconMaximumInterval set to a nonzero value that is less than or equal to 20 TUs; otherwise the AP may have dot11FILSFDFrameBeaconMaximumInterval set to any value.

-A 6 GHz AP that has dot11FILSFDFrameBeaconMaximumInterval equal to a nonzero value(#22514) shall schedule for transmission FILS Discovery frames as described in 11.46.2.1 (FILS Discovery frame transmission), except that the following apply:
+(#24283, 24284) A 6 GHz AP that has dot11FILSFDFrameBeaconMaximumInterval equal to a nonzero value(#22514) shall schedule for transmission FILS Discovery frames as described in 11.46.2.1 (FILS Discovery frame transmission), except that the following apply:

 If the FILS Discovery frame is contained in a DL HE MU PPDU then it shall be included in the broadcast RU of the DL HE MU PPDU as defined in 26.15.7 (Additional rules for group addressed frames in an HE MU PPDU).